akolundzic/Basta_Fazoolin_codecademy/README.md

 # Basta Fazoolin'Codecademy
 This is an implementation of an exersice from the codecadeym Python3 course.
-This is my own suggestions might deviate from the steps suggested in this exersice.
+This is my own suggestion and might deviate from the steps suggested in this exersice in some cases.
+But you are welcome for any other suggestions.
 ## Description
 You’ve started a position as the lead programmer for the family-style Italian restaurant Basta Fazoolin’ with My Heart.
 The restaurant has been doing fantastically and seen a lot of growth lately.
 You’ve been hired to keep things organized.
 ### suggested steps